MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/replication-error-1722-rpc-server-unavailable.md

 |Kerberos Key Distribution Center (KDC)|Started / Automatic (Domain Controllers)<br/> <br/>Not started / Disabled(Member Servers)|Started / Automatic (Domain Controllers)<br/> <br/>Not started / Disabled(Member Servers)|Started / Automatic (Domain Controllers)<br/> <br/>Not started / Disabled(Member Servers)|Started / Automatic (Domain Controllers)<br/> <br/>Not started / Disabled(Member Servers) |
 ||||||

-If you make any changes to match the settings above, reboot the machine and verify both the startup value and service status match the values documented in the table above.
+If you make any changes to match the settings above, restart the machine.
+Verify both the startup value and service status match the values documented in the table above.

 ### Verify the ClientProtocols key exists under HKEY_LOCAL_MACHINE\Software\Microsoft\Rpc, and that it contains the correct default protocols